Infinitesimal Conformal Rigidity on Damek-Ricci Spaces: Preliminaries

 \end{lem}

 \begin{proof} We prove only (2), since (1) follows from the linearity of the Lie derivative.
 Let $X, Y \in \mathfrak{X}(M)$ be arbitrary vector fields.
 Then

 as claimed. \end{proof}

 It is known that the space of conformal vector fields forms a real vector space, and its dimension coincides with that of the local conformal transformation group.
-A classical result (see \cite[Theorem 3.2, Chapter VII]{Yano1957}) states that this dimension is bounded above by $\frac{1}{2}(n+1)(n+2)$ for an $n$-dimensional Riemannian manifold with $n \geq 3$.
-Moreover, this upper bound is attained if and only if the manifold has constant sectional curvature (see \cite{Obata1970, Ferrand1996}).
-These space forms represent the maximal possible case for conformal symmetries.
+A classical result (see \cite[p.164, Theorem 3.2]{Yano1957}) states that this dimension is bounded above by $\frac{1}{2}(n+1)(n+2)$ for an $n$-dimensional Riemannian manifold with $n \geq 3$.
+Moreover, real space forms represent the maximal possible case for conformal symmetries.
 We now illustrate the structure of conformal vector fields on simply connected space forms of constant sectional curvature—namely, the Euclidean space $\mathbb{E}^n$, the unit sphere $\mathbb{S}^n(1)\subset\mathbb{R}^{n+1}$, and the real hyperbolic space $\mathbb{R}H^n(-1)$ of constant curvature $(-1)$.

 \begin{ex} In the $n$-dimensional Euclidean space $\mathbb{E}^n$, the conformal vector fields are generated by translations, rotations, homotheties, and special conformal transformations.
 Explicitly, any conformal vector field $\xi$ on $\mathbb{E}^n$ can be written as